ccb-hms/workbench-python-workshop/episodes/15-biomart.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What is Scikit-learn
-- How is Scikit-learn used for a typical machine learning workflow?
+- How can I get gene annotations in Python?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explore the `sklearn` library.
+- Explore the `mygene` library.
-- Walk through a typical machine learning workflow in Scikit-learn.
-- Examine machine learning evaluation plots.
+- Access and merge gene annotations using `mygene`.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Scikit-learn is a popular package for machine learning in Python.
-- Scikit-learn has a variety of useful functionality for creating predictive models.
-- A machine learning workflow involves preprocessing, model selection, training, and evaluation.
+- `mygene` is Python module which allows access to a gene annotation database.
+- You can query `mygene` with multiple identifiers using `querymany`.

 ::::::::::::::::::::::::::::::::::::::::::::::::